PhpGt/Dom/README.md

 	+ [`scripts`][mdn-scripts]
 	+ [`title`][mdn-title]

+### Known limitations / W3C spec compliance

+This repository aims to be as accurate as possible to the DOM specification at https://dom.spec.whatwg.org/ - as of v3.0.0 there are no known inconsistencies.

+The DOM specification does however define functionality that is only possible to implement on the client-side.
+For example, `HTMLInputElement::files` returns a `FileList` that enumerates all files that are selected by the user through the browser's interface.
+This kind of functionality is impossible to implement server-side, but has been stubbed out for consistency with the specification.
+Attempting to use client-side functionality within this library throws a `ClientSideOnlyFunctionalityException`.

+The following classes extend the `ClientSideOnly` base class:

++ `AudioTrackList`
++ `CSSStyleDeclaration`
++ `FileList`
++ `MediaController`
++ `MediaError`
++ `MediaStream`
++ `StyleSheet`
++ `TextTrack`
++ `TextTrackList`
++ `TimeRanges`
++ `ValidityState`
++ `VideoTrackList`
++ `WindowProxy`

-### Page template features
+### Data binding and page template features

 This repository is intended to be as accurate to the DOM specification as possible.
-An extension to the repository is available at https://php.gt/domtemplate which adds page templating through custom elements and template attributes, introducing serverside functionality similar to that of WebComponents.
+An extension to the repository is available at https://php.gt/domtemplate which adds page templating and data binding through custom elements and template attributes, introducing serverside functionality similar to that of WebComponents.

 [mdn-HTMLDocument]: https://developer.mozilla.org/docs/Web/API/HTMLDocument
 [mdn-Element]: https://developer.mozilla.org/docs/Web/API/Element